Home Aviation Private Jet Cost Per Hour

 Full transatlantic range, sleeping configurations, dedicated galleys

 The Gulfstream G450, Bombardier Global 6000, and Dassault Falcon 2000 LXS.
 For corporate travel where the aircraft doubles as a conference room, heavy jets are the standard.
-Global Charter specialises in this category for corporate and group travel and is worth requesting a quote alongside Villiers on heavy jet sectors.
+Global Charter specialises in this category for corporate and group travel and is worth requesting a quote on heavy jet sectors.

 Ultra-long-range — $11,000–$17,000/hr